shreyakasturia/VirtualTherapist/README.md

 HTML, CSS, JS: These web technologies are used to create the user interface for the virtual therapist.

 Synthesia: A cutting-edge AI video generation platform that brings the virtual therapist to life.

+Python: For generating Excel intents file, saving 90% of time compared to manually generating intents file.